 In this article, we discuss what to know about cryptic pregnancies, including symptoms, risk factors, and when to see a doctor.

-Women with a cryptic pregnancy are unaware that they are pregnant.
+People with a cryptic pregnancy are unaware that they are pregnant.
 They may only realize they are pregnant during the last few weeks of pregnancy or when they give birth.

 Recent studies on cryptic pregnancy are hard to come by.
 However, those available studies have suggested that cryptic pregnancies occur more often than doctors might think.